ryan-voitiskis/my-site/to-be-content/blog/stroboscopic-animation-with-javascript-and-svg.md

 format: article
 published: '2023-01-06'
 updated: '2023-01-08'
-description: Creating an animation mimicking the effect of a stroboscopic light on a turntable using requestAnimationFrame, SVG and Vue.
+short: Creating an animation mimicking the effect of a stroboscopic light on a turntable using requestAnimationFrame, SVG and Vue.
 image: cover_images/stroboscopic-animation-with-javascript-and-svg.png
 image_alt: Abstract stroboscopic dots lit in red on top of a record
 ---